rhemon/blog/_posts/01-project/2016-11-29-02-Launched-My-First-App.md

 <img src="{{site.baseurl}}/img/{{page.head_image}}" width="250px" height="250px"/>

-While doing some excel work for my dad, I stumbled upon something called sieve analysis of aggregate.
+While doing some excel work for my dad, I stumbled upon something that went by the name of 'sieve analysis of aggregates'.
 To do it in excel was quite simple.
 All I needed was to enter some data and excel would do all the calculation and form a semi-log graph for me.
 However one thing remained repetitive, it was finding the values of Y co-ordinate when X is 60 and 10.
 After finding that I would have to type those data, and excel would find the final piece of data, uniform